ibm-cloud-docs/vpc/connect-to-cos.md

 ### Single data center endpoints
 {: #single-datacenter-endpoints}

-Single data centers aren't colocated with {{site.data.keyword.cloud}} services, such as IAM or Key Protect, and they offer no resiliency if a site has an outage or is destroyed.
+Single data centers aren't colocated with {{site.data.keyword.cloud}} services, such as IAM or {{site.data.keyword.keymanagementserviceshort}}, and they offer no resiliency if a site has an outage or is destroyed.

 If a networking failure results in a partition, such that the data center can't reach a core {{site.data.keyword.cloud}} region for access to IAM, authorization information is read from a cache that might become stale.
 This action can result in a lack of enforcement of new or altered IAM policies for up to 24 hours.
 {: important}